 Is VDI the answer to the current desktop challenges?

-I was recently asked a number of questions by a journalist, revolving around whether VDI was the answer to the current management challenges facing traditional PC based environments.
-The questions and answers are shown below :-
+I was recently asked a number of questions by a journalist, revolving around whether virtual desktop infrastructure (VDI )was the answer to the current management challenges facing traditional PC based environments.
+The questions and answers are shown below.

-What are the challenges facing people trying to manage desktops today?
+What are the challenges of managing desktops today?

 - Hardware failures are still a pain in an environment when they occur, it’s difficult to avoid though as PC’s are still electrical devices and have moving parts that do fail.

 - Patch management has eased but is still a bit of a pain, as are general software installations and updates.
 When you are pushing updates to a whole estate, if an issue occurs that affects every machine then that can hurt.
 It hurts that much more if you can’t reverse the update and have to visit every machine by hand.